Why Are Synthetic Fragrance Oils So Popular?

 Fragrance Oils Are Made From Synthetic Compounds and Have No Aromatherapeeitic Value!

 They are Much less Expensive, Have a Consistent Scent,

 Offer Greater Variety, Retain Their Scent For A Longer Period Of Time

 Essential oils are incredibly expensive compared to synthetic fragrance oils.
 Rose essential oil can cost between $300 to $800 per ounce compared to the cost of rose fragrance oil at about $3.50 per ounce.

 The methods used to extract pure essential oils are time-consuming, expensive, and require a high degree of expertise.
 It takes more than 220 pounds of rose petals to produce only 4 or 5 teaspoons of rose essential oil.
 It takes about 11 pounds of fresh lavender flowers to produce 1 ounce of lavender essential oil.

-Many companies have done a great job creating nature identical fragrance oils that smell wonderful.
+Many companies have done a great job creating nature-identical fragrance oils that have absolutely no aromatherapeutic value but smell wonderful.
 Need I say more.

 Growing up I loved the scent of Johnson & Johnson baby products.
 No matter what you used, baby oil, lotion, powder, and even body sprays, it always had that same scent.
 Consumers expect that type of consistency in fragrances created by the cosmetic industry.